Manage Ground Control Points

 Filter

-Used to filter control points that meet the conditions in the attribute table.
-Three methods are provided as follows:
+Used to filter control points that meet the conditions in the attribute table, with the following three methods provided:

 • SQL Expressions: Filter control points that meet the conditions based on the input expression.